 An overview of the main ACT study and the ACT Chart Review study will be presented by the project manager, lead abstractor, and principal investigator.

 Introduction to paper and Epic abstraction

-If the abstractor is newer to abstraction, s/he will attend the paper and Epic abstraction training sessions put on by Patty Yarbro, director of Medical Records.
+If the abstractor is newer to abstraction, they will attend the paper and Epic abstraction training sessions put on by the Medical Records Manager.

 Medical Records meetings